-President Trump has attacked workers’ safety, wages, and rights since day one
+President Trump has attacked workers’ safety, wages, and rights since Day One

 From President Trump’s first day on the job, his administration has systematically promoted the interests of corporate executives and shareholders over those of working people.
 The current administration has rolled back worker protections, proposed budgets that slash funding for agencies that safeguard workers’ rights, wages, and safety, and consistently attacked workers’ ability to organize and collectively bargain.
 The pandemic has provided the administration an opportunity to continue its attack on workers’ rights.
-We recently published a report that looks at the 50 most egregious actions the Trump administration has taken against workers, but here we take a look at five of the worst actions:
+We recently published a report that looks at the 50 most egregious actions the Trump administration has taken against workers, but here we take a look at five of the worst actions on that list.

-The Trump administration failed to adequately address the coronavirus pandemic.
+The Trump administration failed to adequately address the coronavirus pandemic

 Despite the widespread reach of COVID-19 in the workplace, the Occupational Safety and Health Administration (OSHA) has refused to issue an Emergency Temporary Standard to protect workers during the pandemic.
 OSHA is also failing to enforce the Occupational Safety and Health Act during the pandemic.
 Despite nearly 10,000 complaints from workers about unsafe working conditions from COVID-19, the agency has only issued a handful of citations for failure to protect workers.
 In addition, the Centers for Disease Control issued dangerous guidelines that allowed essential workers to continue to work even if they may have been exposed to the coronavirus—as long as they appear to be asymptomatic and the employer implements additional limited precautions.
 The lack of these basic protections has led to thousands of essential workers becoming infected with the coronavirus, and many have died as a result.

-While Congress passed Families First Coronavirus Relief Act (FFCRA) and the CARES Act to provide workers with temporary paid sick leave and unemployment insurance (UI) expansion, the Trump administration issued temporary guidance that weakened worker protections under these relief and recovery measures.
+While Congress passed the Families First Coronavirus Relief Act (FFCRA) and the CARES Act to provide workers with temporary paid sick leave and unemployment insurance (UI) expansion, the Trump administration issued temporary guidance that weakened worker protections under these relief and recovery measures.
 For example, the Department of Labor (DOL) excluded millions of workers from paid leave provisions under the FFCRA, including 9 million health care workers and 4.4 million first responders, before revising the rule after a federal judge invalidated parts of the original rule in August.
 Further, the Trump administration has vehemently opposed the extension of the $600 increase of unemployment insurance benefits and additional aid to state and local governments.
 The lack of fiscal relief will cost millions of jobs, including 5.3 million jobs due to insufficient federal aid to state and local governments and 5.1 million jobs due to the expiration of the $600 boost in UI.

-The Trump administration attacked workers’ wages.
+The Trump administration attacked workers’ wages

 Since Trump took office, the Department of Labor (DOL) rolled back numerous regulations that protected the wages of working people.
 For starters, the Trump DOL prevented millions of workers from receiving overtime pay by not defending the Obama administration’s 2016 overtime rule, but instead finalizing their own, weaker overtime rule in September 2019.
 Roughly 8.2 million workers who would have benefited from the 2016 rule have been left behind by the Trump administration’s rule.